-a) The QMS will contain policies and procedures requiring all organisational units and teaching teams to obtain Stakeholder engagement, including feedback and/or advice to inform decisions relating to academic developments and experiences as appropriate.

-1.1.2.3 Ethical Practice in Research

-a) The QMS will establish policies and procedures to ensure research conducted by staff and students is valid, culturally safe, ethical, approved and managed.
+- a) The QMS will contain policies and procedures requiring all organisational units and teaching teams to engage with stakeholders, to obtain feedback and/or advice to inform decisions relating to academic developments and experiences as appropriate. - 1.1.2.3 Ethical Practice in Research - a) The QMS will establish policies and procedures to ensure research conducted by staff and students is valid, culturally safe, ethical, approved and managed.